Mysterious Girl (film)

 Mysterious Girl is a 2003 Hinglish language romantic drama film starring debutante Uday Kiran and Venya.
 This film was reused in the 2003 Telugu film Jodi No.1.
 The film was the first film Uday Kiran had shot for and was delayed for a period of four years.

+The Hindi version had a delayed release almost ten years later.

 Synopsis

 Gautam, a shy man, is in love with Anju, a misandrist.
 He asks Preethi, their common friend, on how he should express his feelings.
 Preethi lives in her uncle's house and receives a letter written by Pinky, Anju's pen pal.
 Preethi's uncle advises Gautam to disguise himself as Pinky and stay with Anju.
 Preethi and her aunt help Gautam transform himself into a woman.
 The real Pinky later arrives.
 The rest of the story is how Gautam reveals to Anju his true identity and his love.